For our freedom and yours: 19th century

 After unsuccessful Uprising of 1863–1864 in Poland, Lithuania (including what is now Belarus) and Ukraine its active participants were sent by Russian Tsar to Eastern Siberia.
 Several Poles had developed a conspiracy and then rebelled in June 1866.
 They had their own banner with the motto written on it.

 World War II era

 During the Polish-Soviet War, the motto was used by the Soviet government, which considered itself to be fighting for the rights of Polish workers and peasants against what it saw as the Polish government of landowners and capitalists.

-The motto was also used by the Bundists among the members of the Jewish Fighting Organization who led and fought in the Warsaw Ghetto Uprising.
+The motto was also used by the Bundists among the members of the Jewish Combat Organisation who led and fought in the Warsaw Ghetto Uprising.

-The motto was used by Polish Armed Forces in the West during the fight against Nazi Germany (1939-1945).
+The motto was used by Polish Armed Forces in the West during the fight against Nazi Germany (1939–1945).